JakeShulman/538/README.md

 I solved this problem by creating a table object of size n, that tracks the location of the bil and that has methods to pass the bill to the right, left, or to end the game.
 I then ran a simulation 10000 times, where 1/3 of the time the bill gets passed right, 1/3 left and 1/3 to end, running unil the game ends.
 Every time player 0 (you) ends up with the bill it counts as a win, any other time it counts as a loss.
 The final answer comes out to be 45.45% when n=6.

+This code is run by WhoKeepsTheMoney.java which calls Table.java.